Skip to contents

 You should define a class variable as an R factor, and vegan will automatically handle them.

 R (and vegan) knows both unordered and ordered factors.
 Unordered factors are internally coded as dummy variables, but one redundant level is removed or aliased.
 With default contrasts, the removed level is the first one.
 Ordered factors are expressed as polynomial contrasts.
-Both of these contrasts explained in standard R documentation.
+Both of these contrasts are explained in standard R documentation.

 How are environmental arrows scaled?